serverless/dashboard/docs/product/duration.md

 **On the Explorer**
 When the Trace is first received the value shown, is the Trace Duration of *your* function and does not yet include Extension Duration.
 A few seconds after the Trace is received we receive the full duration details and show the full duration with any Cold Starts duration.
-The max value progress bar is calculated based on the 5% slowest duration during the time frame to help show relative performance of the trace.
+The max value progress bar is calculated based on the 5% slowest duration during the time frame to help show relative performance of the Trace.

 **On Trace Detail View**
 The Duration shown in the header represents the execution time